 Both painting and sculpture can be blessed any number of times by many different individuals directly or indirectly - indirectly through proximity to rituals or ceremonies conducted in the same location or space.

-Temples, large or small, are often blessed (sanctified) after construction through elaborate rituals involving sand or painted mandalas.
+Temples, large or small, are often blessed (sanctified) after construction by a process of elaborate rituals involving sand or painted mandalas.
 The rituals can take several days to perform.
-If there is natural or unnatural destruction of the temple then another sanctification ritual will likely be performed after completion of the repairs.
+If there is natural or unnatural destruction of a temple then sanctification rituals will often be performed after completion of the repairs.

 The Consecration of Images and Stupas in Indo-Tibetan Tantric Buddhism.
 Yael Bentor.
 Leiden, 1996.

 Consecration of a Buddha Image.
 Jetsun Dragpa Gyaltsen.
 Translated by Yael Bentor.